epsilon537/boxlambda/_drafts/dfx.markdown

 set_property SNAPPING_MODE ON [get_pblocks pblock_vs0]
 ```

-The placement of the Pblock within the floorplan has a big impact on routing.
-It might require some experimentation to find out which placements are routable and meet timing.
-For some projects this would be a tricky exercise, but for Boxlambda, with its relatively slow clock and plenty of free space on the device, it wasn't an issue.
+The placement of the Pblock within the floor plan significantly impacts routing.
+It might require some experimentation to determine which placements are routable and meet timing.
+For some projects, this could be a challenging task, but for Boxlambda, with its relatively slow clock and plenty of free space on the device, it was not an issue.

-One guideline I've seen mentioned is to first implement the design with the biggest candidate RM statically instantiated in the build (i.e. without using DFX), then check where the Vivado router placed the module (you can highlight the instance in the floorplan) and use that info to guide the placement of the RP.
+One guideline I have encountered is to first implement the design with the biggest candidate RM statically instantiated in the build (i.e. without using DFX), then check where the Vivado router placed the module (you can highlight the instance in the floor plan) and use that information to guide the placement of the RP.

 Step 6: Route the Design and Generate the Bitstreams
 ====================================================